I have had a great deal of experience both buying and selling RVs and think people should understand the mechanics of doing these things.

 This because using this method will save you thousands of dollars and also put you in complete control of your sale.

-If you follow the directions, you can get double what a dealer would offer you on trade.
+If you follow the directions below, you can generally get double what a dealer would offer you on a trade.
 I know this because awhile back a dealer offered me $15,000 for my older diesel pusher.
 I nixed his offer and sold the unit myself three weeks later for $30,000.

 In this article I am going to give you step by step instructions that will show you how to do what I did, so you may want to print a copy for reference.